melezhik/chef-plugin/README.md

 ![layout](https://raw.github.com/melezhik/chef-plugin/master/images/layout.png "layout")

 ## chef json custom template
-If you define one, chef_publisher will generate chef json file, based on the template.
+If you define one, chef json file will be generated based on this template.
  - Check out chef [wiki](http://wiki.opscode.com/display/chef/Setting+the+run_list+in+JSON+during+run+time) to get know about chef json files.
  - You can use [ERB](http://www.stuartellis.eu/articles/erb/) constructions here